ankit-rane/to-do-list/README.md

 # Usage

-This will help in pkeeping track of the tasks you need to complete.
+This will help in keeping track of the tasks you need to complete.

 # Contributors